hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 * Creating dimension and fact tables for analytics.
 * Orchestrating the dbt transformation workflow using Apache Airflow.

-The final warehouse provides a reliable and organized structure for analyzing banking transactions, customer information, merchants, payment methods, and transaction attributes.

 ---

 ## 🏗️ Architecture

 The project follows a layered data warehouse architecture that transforms raw banking transaction data into an analytics-ready **Star Schema**.

-The transformation flow consists of the following layers:

 * **Snowflake RAW Layer** — Stores the raw banking transaction data.
 * **dbt Staging Layer** — Cleans and standardizes the raw data.